 The major purpose of the program is to prepare physicians for a career in academic endocrinology, although our fellows pursue careers with varying distributions of effort in clinical care, scientific investigation, and education.
 It is the intent of our program to provide a firm grounding in the fundamentals of clinical practice and endocrine research, an approach that will be useful to the future clinician, investigator, and educator alike.

 Salary support for our fellows comes from three general sources.
-First year fellows are usually supported by funds provided by the Office of Graduate Medical Education.
-Thereafter, fellows are generally supported by institutional training grants (from the National Institute of Health) or individual grants obtained by the fellows.
+First year fellows (and second year fellows on a two-year clinical track) are usually supported by funds provided by the Office of Graduate Medical Education.
+Starting in the second year, clinical/research fellows are generally supported by institutional training grants (from the National Institute of Health) or individual grants obtained by the fellows.
 All 3-year fellows are expected to submit an entry-level grant application -- either to the National Institutes of Health or other equivalent institution -- during their second year of training.
 It is the opinion of the division that training in grant writing is an invaluable component of the fellowship experience.
 Our fellows pursue basic research, clinical research, or a combination of the two, and have been highly successful in obtaining extramural support.
 Importantly, in the event that a fellow’s grant(s) is (are) not funded, the division is fully committed to support ALL fellows for the duration of their training.

 In summary, the Division of Endocrinology at The University of Virginia is looking to attract highly motivated, bright, energetic individuals with a broad range of prior experiences in medicine.
-Applicants must be both interested in scientific study and qualified for writing national and statewide grants and similar proposals.
-Those physicians who train with us will receive the finest educational experience available.
+Applicants to the three-year clinical/research track must be both interested in scientific study and qualified for writing national and statewide grants and similar proposals.
+All physicians who train with us will receive the finest educational experience available.

 Applications are accepted beginning July 1 through ERAS, with interviews occurring from mid-August to late October.
 We participate in the National Resident Matching Program (NRMP) Specialties Matching Service.
 We welcome visiting rotations for Internal Medicine residents from other programs to spend time with the division.